-Treatment Resistant Depression: Ketamine vs ECT (Electroconvulsive Therapy) vs TMS (Transcranial Magnetic Stimulation)
+Treatment Resistant Depression: ECT (Electroconvulsive Therapy) vs TMS (Transcranial Magnetic Stimulation) vs Ketamine

 Patients suffering from depression are most often treated with oral antidepressants as a first-line treatment.
 Typically, selective serotonin reuptake inhibitors (SSRIs) are prescribed first and if there is no improvement, patients are often prescribed second-line agents such as serotonin-norepinephrine reuptake inhibitors (SNRIs).
 However, many patients try two or more medications without significant improvement in their symptoms and with many burdensome side effects such as weight gain and sexual dysfunction.
 Those patients who have failed two or more medications, are considered to have “treatment resistant” depression.
-Electroconvulsive Therapy and Transmagnetic Stimulation have been held as the industry standards for care.
-Now, Ketamine infusion therapy is appropriate for any patient who has met the criteria for treatment resistance and this treatment has been proven effective in significantly improving symptoms of depression in over 70% of treatment resistant patients.¹ In addition to treating those who suffer from treatment resistant depression, Ketamine infusions are also used to treat patients who are unable to take oral medications because of side effect intolerance.
-Furthermore, we feel that Ketamine infusions should be considered prior to both ECT and TMS as a less invasive and potentially more cost-effective alternative for patients suffering from treatment resistant depression.
+Electroconvulsive Therapy (ECT) and Transcranial Magnetic Stimulation (TMS) have been held as the industry standards for care.
+Now, ketamine infusion therapy is appropriate for any patient who has met the criteria for treatment resistance and this treatment has been proven effective in significantly improving symptoms of depression in over 70% of treatment resistant patients.¹ In addition to treating those who suffer from treatment resistant depression, ketamine infusions are also used to treat patients who are unable to take oral medications because of side effect intolerance.

 Ketamine infusions are performed in an outpatient setting, like TMS, and involve the placement of an intravenous line (IV) in the patient’s arm.
 Then an infusion of Ketamine is given through the IV.
 Ketamine is a dissociative anesthetic agent and often times patients describe an out of body sensation or experience but the dosage used to treat depression does not induce general anesthesia.
 This means that the patient is awake the entire time, like TMS, and the patient does not undergo general anesthesia (completely asleep with loss of the ability to breathe on his own) like with ECT.
 A typical course of treatment with Ketamine involves a series of 6 infusions over a 2-3 week period.
-Each infusion lasts about 40 minutes, with patients spending roughly 2 hours total in one of our Actify Neurotherapies.
+Each infusion lasts about 40 minutes, with patients spending roughly 2 hours total in one of our Actify.
 Our psychiatrists speak with the patients both before and after each infusion and monitor the patients during the entire infusion process.
 This allows for optimal patient care and allows close analysis of each patient’s response to Ketamine to adjust the dosage as needed for the next infusion.
 One of the best things about Ketamine infusions is that there are no side effects in between infusions.
 During an infusion, patients often note some blurring of vision, feelings of lightness, floating or intoxication, euphoria, heightened perceptions, and rarely, headaches or nausea.
 These feelings all subside once the infusion is stopped and patients leave with no residual side effects.
 Overall, infusions are extremely well tolerated in patients of all ages.
 Success rates from Ketamine infusions vary from 70-80%, comparable to ECT and much higher than TMS.² In addition, patients will know in hours to days if Ketamine infusions are working, much faster than both ECT and/or TMS.
-At this time, Ketamine infusions are not covered by insurance and price ranges vary from $400-$1000 per infusion, depending on the provider.
-At Actify Neurotherapies we pride ourselves on keeping our prices as low as possible as we know that patients are paying for this treatment out of pocket.
-In addition, we provide our patients with a superbill that they can submit to their insurance company for (often times significant) reimbursement.
+At this time, ketamine infusions are not covered by insurance and price ranges vary from $400-$1000 per infusion, depending on the provider.

-So for patients who have failed medication therapy for treatment resistant depression, three major options exist: Electroconvulsive Therapy, Transmagnetic Stimulation, and Ketamine.
-We feel that Ketamine is the best first option because:
+So for patients who have failed medication therapy for treatment resistant depression, three major options exist: Electroconvulsive Therapy, Transcranial Magnetic Stimulation, and Ketamine.
+We feel that ketamine is the best first option because: